 CA9 Finds Negligent Manslaughter is Not a Crime of Violence

 Leocal v.
 Ashcroft

-, the court found that a California conviction for gross vehicular manslaughter while intoxicated was not a crime of violence because the statute does not require the active use of force to inflict injury. (
+, CA9 found that a CA conviction for gross vehicular manslaughter while intoxicated was not a crime of violence because the statute does not require active use of force to inflict injury. (

 Lara-Cazares v.
 Gonzales

 AILA Doc.
 No. 05060165.

 Following the 5/11/05 enactment of the REAL ID Act, the court reviewed the merits of a petition for review filed by an individual with criminal convictions. (

 AILA Doc.
 No. 05060164.

 CA9 Finds BIA Has Authority to Extend Notice of Appeal Deadline in “Rare Circumstances”

 Where Petitioner made a prima facie showing that overnight mail carrier failed to timely deliver the notice of appeal, the court found that the BIA abused its discretion when it failed to consider the “rare circumstances” exception. (